Saudi Aramco says domestic supplies unaffected by attack on Jeddah plant

 Monday’s attack comes less than two weeks after a fire near a floating platform belonging to the Jazan oil products terminal was contained with no injuries.

-That fire was the result of another attempted Houthi attack in which the Saudi-led coalition intercepted and destroyed two explosive-laden boats in the southern Red Sea.
+That fire was the result of another attempted Houthi attack, in which a Saudi-led coalition fighting the Houthis in Yemen intercepted and destroyed two explosive-laden boats in the southern Red Sea.

+Yemen has been mired in conflict since the coalition intervened in March 2015 to restore the Yemeni government ousted from power in the capital Sanaa by the Houthis.

+Houthi forces have carried out many missile and drone strikes on civilian airports and oil infrastructure in Saudi Arabia, including on the capital Riyadh.

+The coalition says it intercepts many attacks, and has responded with air strikes on Houthi-held territory.

-Reporting by Marwa Rashad in Jeddah; writing by Lisa Barrington; editing by Jason Neely, Kirsten Donovan
+Reporting by Marwa Rashad in Jeddah; Writing by Lisa Barrington; Editing by Jason Neely, Kirsten Donovan and Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.